microsoft/bedrock/docs/firstWorkload/README.md

 $ kubectl logs flux-5897d4679b-tckth -n flux -f
 ```

-Once Flux starts its next reconcilation, we should see at the end of the output that Flux has found the repo `bedrock-deploy-demo` and created the new service:
+Once Flux starts its next reconcilation, we should see at the end of the output that Flux has found the repo `app-cluster-manifests` and created the new service:

 `"kubectl apply -f -" took=1.263687361s err=null output="service/mywebapp created\ndeployment.extensions/mywebapp-v1 created"`.